Mechanizing Synthetic Tait Computability in Istari: Introduction

-\subsubsection{Other dependent type formers}
+\subsubsection{Other Dependent Type Formers}

-The gluing category $\G = \set \downarrow \Gamma$ is an elementary topos, meaning that the internal language of $\G$ supports common dependent type formers, such as dependent products and sums, extensional equality types, and a hierarchy of universes.
-We refer readers to~\citet[\S 5.3.3]{yang>thesis} for an exposition of other type formers in this category.
+The Artin gluing $\G = \set \downarrow \Gamma$ is an elementary topos~\cite{johnstone>topostheory}, meaning that the internal language of $\G$ supports common dependent type formers, such as dependent products and sums, binary coproducts, extensional equality types, and a hierarchy of universes.
+We refer readers to~\citet[\S 5.3.3]{yang>thesis} for an exposition of other type formers in $\G$.